awsdocs/amazon-cloudfront-developer-guide/doc_source/LinkFormat.md

 `http://example.com/images/image.jpg`

-If you plan to use HTTPS between viewers and CloudFront, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
+If you plan to use HTTPS between viewers and CloudFront, see [Using alternate domain names and HTTPS](using-https-alternate-domain-names.md)\.

 ## Using a Trailing Slash \(/\) in URLs<a name="LinkFormat_TrailingSlash"></a>